alight-eskillz/telerik-extensions/README.md

 # telerik-extensions-aspnet
-Extensions for the Telerik UI for ASP.NET AJAX controls.
+Extensions for the Telerik UI for ASP.NET AJAX RadGrid control.

+View the Wiki for documentation.